 If you want to see London from a different perspective, consider putting your skates on and meeting up with a bunch of fellow skaters to tour the city at an organized event or rolling by one of the venues dedicated to skating.

-If you are visiting London or don't own your own pair, you can hire skates from several outlets including the London Skate Centre.
+If you are visiting London or don't own your own pair, you can hire skates inexpensively from several outlets including the London Skate Centre.

 Routes change each week so check the website for details.
 This is a really popular and well-organized weekly event with volunteer marshals (on skates) ensuring traffic is made aware of all skaters.
 They even have a mobile sound system on a bicycle to keep you going.
 Be aware, your skating level should be intermediate or above.

 Easy Peasy Skate meets every Saturday at 10:30 a.m. at the Peace Pagoda in Battersea Park.
 This event is suitable for children and adults.
-Note: you'll need skates with a heel brake and protective gear to take part.
-They do run a 30-minute introductory workshop before each 'meet' (£5 per novice skater).
+Note: You'll need skates with a heel brake and protective gear to take part.
+They do run a 30-minute introductory workshop before each 'meet' which costs around 5 pounds per novice skater.